Coronavirus: SoCal couple recounts wife's ordeal battling COVID-19, followed by 'miraculous' recovery

-The staff at Kaiser Permanente Irvine Medical Center gave Chriselda Davis a joyful sendoff when she was discharged from the hospital.
+The staff at Kaiser Permanente Irvine Medical Center gave Chriselda Davis a joyful sendoff when she was discharged.

-"I feel good," she later told ABC7 in an interview.
+"I feel good," she later told ABC7 in an interview from the couple's home, where she celebrated her 46th birthday after being released from the hospital.
 "Every day I'm getting stronger."

 Her husband Tony was by her side after a nearly monthlong battle with COVID-19.